Duet3D/wiki-content/User_manual/Machine_configuration/Robot_kinematic_details.md

 Every rotation and translation by the Denavit-Hartenberg (DH) parameters can be expressed by a matrix multiplication. getMatrix() loads the parameters and calculates the RTTR matrix, which means rotation by X, transform by X, then transform by Z, rotate by Z. The matrices are chained by mulitplying them.
 Then the tool offset and optional its orientation is chained as another tranformation/rotation matrix.
 Very small values of the result are set to 0.

 The resulting values are the X, Y, Z, rotation by X, rotation by Y, rotation by Z values, rotations being in degrees.
 The rotation values are Euler angles of type ZYX.
-ZYX corresponds to the order of the RTTR rotation/transform order.
+ZYX corresponds to the opposite order of the RTTR rotation/transform order (get angle rotation by Z first, Y is always 0, then by X).

 # Jacobian matrix and inverse
 It is an important information to know which effect each stepper's angle change has for the resulting X/Y/Z/rotX/rotY/rotZ.
 The connection between angles and result can be expressed by a matrix, the Jacobian matrix.
 It has 6 rows and n columns, n being the count of the actuators.
 Calculating the inverse of the matrix allows to calculate the opposite direction, starting from cartesian coordinates and orientation, getting the angles.